edterbak/NodeRed_Heishamon_control/README.md

 [2023-05-17] v22.31 beta (experimental).
 Changes:
 - [Fix] - RTC turn on/off function not working in all cases. (typo) https://github.com/edterbak/NodeRed_Heishamon_control/issues/114

+[2023-06-01] v22.32 beta (experimental).
+Changes:
+- [Enhancement] Added visual in RTC GUI to see the status of the automations
+- Preparations for 23.00 Stable

 ********